walles/skrata/README.md

 * Remove the mail button.
 It's from a template and has no business being there.
 * Make the text size larger
 * Replace "Skriv här" with "Type here", make it translatable and translate it into Swedish
+* Add buttons for sending the text as a search string to Youtube.
+We send to everything that supports search intents.